kontent-ai/cli/README.md

 ## Installation

-TheKontent.ai CLI requires Node 10+ and npm 6+, and uses the [Kontent.ai Management SDK](https://github.com/kontent-ai/management-sdk-js) to manipulate content in your projects.
+The Kontent.ai CLI requires Node 10+ and npm 6+, and uses the [Kontent.ai Management SDK](https://github.com/kontent-ai/management-sdk-js) to manipulate content in your projects.

 ```sh
 npm install -g @kontent-ai/cli